GrammaTech/cl-smt-lib/README.md

-# CL-SMT -- Common Lisp smt-lib Integration
+# CL-SMT-LIB -- Common Lisp SMT-Lib Integration

-CL-SMT is a minimal package providing an SMT object encapsulating an SMT solver process with input and output streams, as well as support for reading case sensitive smt-lib forms into lisp and writing these forms to an SMT solver process.
+CL-SMT-LIB is a minimal package providing an SMT object encapsulating an SMT solver process with input and output streams, as well as support for reading case sensitive smt-lib forms into lisp and writing these forms to an SMT solver process.

 The `make-smt` function takes a program name and command line arguments and returns an smt object holding the process and the input